 This transition from the transcendence metaphor to the transparency metaphor deeply distinguishes the third era of Christian practice from the first two.
 This transition is even more radical than the transition between periods one and two.
-Furthermore, this transition is not just a transition in Christianity; it is a transition in religion worldwide and history long.
-It is a deeply radical religious transition.
-It is a turning point in human history comparable with the Axial Age in religion (800-200 BCE) described by Karl Jaspers.
-This widely occurring Axial-Age featured the appearance of Zoroaster, the Hindu masters of the Upanishads, the Buddha, the major prophets of Israel, and the great philosophers of Greece, and others who saw beyond the cultural canopy of their civilization into both the wonder of the solitary person and the whole of Reality.
-The shift to the transparency metaphor has this kind of far reaching power.
+Furthermore, this transition is not just a transition in Christianity; it is a transition in all religions, worldwide and history long.
+It is a turning point in human history comparable with the Axial Age in religion (800-200 BCE), described by Karl Jaspers.
+This widely occurring Axial-Age featured the appearance of Zoroaster, the Hindu masters of the Upanishads, the Buddha, the major prophets of Israel, and the great philosophers of Greece, and others who saw beyond the cultural canopy of their civilization into both the wonder of the solitary person and the wonder of the whole of Reality.
+The shift to the transparency metaphor has a similar kind of far reaching power.